academie-de-espee/earl-marshal/training/rapier-marshal.md

 * Chain mail shirts are legal provided they pass the punch test.
 Verify there are no missing rings in vital areas.
 If you can't see it because the fighter is wearing a shirt over, politely ask them to return to you so you can check it without any covering.
 Again, especially check the underarms

 ## Legs & Arms
-* For cut and thrust, verify at least soft elbows are being worn
+* For cut and thrust, verify at least soft elbows are being worn and appropriate hand protection for the weapons forms
-* Also for cut and thrust, verify hands have padded gloves or full rigid if one combatant is using a two-handed weapon.

 # Weapon Standards and Inspections
 ## Blades